Kentice Tikolo

-Kentice Libutsuli Tikolo is a Kenyan communication professional, strategic public relations expert, teacher, scientist, mentor and sports enthusiast.
-She is the Founder and Managing Director of Cause Impact Limited, a Nairobi-based strategic communication consultancy and Kusudi Cause Communication Trust, a non-profit that seeks to leverage strategic communication in advocating for causes.
+Kentice Libutsuli Tikolo is a Kenyan communication professional, strategic public relations expert, teacher, scientist, mentor and sports enthusiast.^{[1]} She is the Founder and Managing Director of Cause Impact Limited, a Nairobi-based strategic communication consultancy, and the Kusudi Cause Communication Trust, a non-profit that seeks to leverage strategic communication in advocating for causes.
 Throughout her career, she has been recognised for her leadership in public relations, her contributions to social-impact initiatives in Kenya and her pioneering role in sports governance.

 Early life and education

-Tikolo’s early schooling included attendance at Loreto High School, Limuru and Alliance Girls High School between approximately 1977 and 1983.
+Kentice's early schooling included attendance at Loreto High School, Limuru and Alliance Girls High School between approximately 1977 and 1983.

 She later earned a Bachelor of Education degree in Botany and Zoology from Kenyatta University.
 She holds a Master of Science in Public Relations from the University of Stirling in Scotland.
-As of the latest publicly available information, she is pursuing a PhD in Climate Change and Adaptation (focusing on policy and communication) at the University of Nairobi.
+She is pursuing a PhD in Climate Change and Adaptation, focusing on policy and communication, at the University of Nairobi.